Proto-Indo-European mythology: Smith god

-Although the name of a particular smith god cannot be linguistically reconstructed, it is highly probable that the Proto-Indo-Europeans had a smith deity of some kind, since smith gods occur in nearly every Indo-European culture.
+Although the name of a particular smith god cannot be linguistically reconstructed, smith gods of various names are found in most Proto-Indo-European daughter languages.
+There is not a strong argument for a single mythic prototype.
 Mallory notes that "deities specifically concerned with particular craft specializations may be expected in any ideological system whose people have achieved an appropriate level of social complexity".
-Nonetheless, two motifs recur frequently in Indo-European traditions: the making of the chief god's distinctive weapon (Indra’s and Zeus’ bolt; Lugh’s spear) by a special artificer, and the craftsman god's association with the immortals’ drinking.
+Nonetheless, two motifs recur frequently in Indo-European traditions: the making of the chief god's distinctive weapon (Indra's and Zeus' bolt; Lugh's and Odin's spear and Thor's hammer) by a special artificer, and the craftsman god's association with the immortals' drinking.

+Love goddess

+Scholars have suggested a common root, PriHyéh₂, Prëwyâ/*Prëwyos or ?PriHtu_{8}, for the Sanskrit priya, Greek Aphrodite, Mycenaean Greek theonym pe-re-wa₂, likely related Pamphylian Πρεͷα (Prewa) and Common Germanic Frijjō, that would point to a Proto-Indo-European love god or goddess.

+PriH- is a root for beloved/friend, whereas PriHyéh₂ means "wife" or "beloved wife" and has descendant forms in many Indo-European languages.
+It is ancestral to Sanskrit priya "dear, beloved" and Common Germanic Frijjō.

+In Latin Venus takes her place.
+Her name is not cognate at all, but Norse descendants of PriHyéh₂, Freyr and Freyja belong to the race of so-called Vanir, which comes from the same Proto-Indo-European root wenh₁-.
+Freyja is possibly worshipped under the name Perun in southern Slavic-speaking areas.
+In Albanian she is Perendi, Christianized as St. Prendi.
+J. Grimm refers to an Old Bohemian form Příje, used as a gloss for Venus in Mater Verborum.
+Many of these goddesses give their name to the fifth day of the week, Friday.
+They are also very well known in lesser form such as the Germanic Elves and the Persian Peris, charming and seductive beings in folklore.

+There are also masculine forms of this deity, Greek Priapos, borrowed into Latin as Priapus; and Old Norse Freyr.

 Other propositions

 The Proto-Indo-Europeans may also have had a goddess who presided over the trifunctional organization of society.
 Various epithets of the Iranian goddess Anahita and the Roman goddess Juno provide sufficient evidence to solidly attest that she was probably worshipped, but no specific name for her can be lexically reconstructed.
 Vague remnants of this goddess may also be preserved in the Greek goddess Athena.
 A decay goddess has also been proposed on the basis of the Vedic Nirṛti and the Roman Lūa Mater.
 Her names derive from the verbal roots "decay, rot", and they are both associated with the decomposition of human bodies.